vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 There might be up to two hours of latency (usually less) between the time when the action is taken and the URL/IP is blocked.

-Watch this video to learn how Network protection helps reduce the attack surface of your devices from phishing scams, exploits, and other malicious content:
+Watch this video to learn how network protection helps reduce the attack surface of your devices from phishing scams, exploits, and other malicious content:

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4r4yZ]